Are you ready for another story?

 5. The Real World: Apple’s Accounts

-Has Apple sold enough iPads to keep the lights on?
-Let’s find out.
-Here’s Apple’s 2013 cash flow statement, taken from page 49 of its latest annual report:
+What did Apple's cash flow look like for the same period?
+Let's find out.
+Here’s Apple’s 2013 cash flow statement, taken from page 49 of its 2013 annual report:

 In terms of structure, it’s pretty similar to what we’ve seen with CoolGadget.
 Apple’s business is larger and more complex, so it gives some more details.
 Depreciation and amortization, for example, means the company reduced its net income by writing down the value of assets, but needs to add the money back here because it wasn’t an actual cash outflow.
 And because it’s a public company, it shows more details about issuance of stock.
 But the overall layout is the same.